lucaswinningham/intention/README.md

 <!-- `coerce` if nil for required / optional or not given for optional, coerce the value before `loads` -->

-`hidden` private, not serialized, good for injected dependencies
+`hidden` private, `internal`, good for injected dependencies

 `expected`? expect the key but do nothing with / ignore it

 `internal` does not get serialized in `to_h`

-`field` is developed from existing, always run after non fields?
+`field` proc ran to calculate from existing, always run after non fields?, serialized?

 If any two are conflicting, takes the last.
-Examples / list ...
+Examples / list ... like `default.required`

 Values are memoized, can configure with `unmemoize` ?...